satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

-Support for developing filters, readers, writers in Python and distributing them as plugins has been improved. `visocyte.util.vtkAlgorithm` module provides decorators to expose `VTKPythonAlgorithmBase`-based VTK algorithms in ParaView.
+Support for developing filters, readers, writers in Python and distributing them as plugins has been improved. `visocyte.util.vtkAlgorithm` module provides decorators to expose `VTKPythonAlgorithmBase`-based VTK algorithms in Visocyte.
-A Python module that provides such decorated algorithms can now be directly loaded in ParaView as plugins.
+A Python module that provides such decorated algorithms can now be directly loaded in Visocyte as plugins.

 ## Added molecule filters